bakame-php/stackwatch/README.md

 #### Returning the result

-Last but not least, it is possible to access the result from executing a call as well as its associated profile using the static method `Profiler::execute`.
-The method returns a `ProfiledResult` instance where the `result` property represents the returned value of the callback execution while its `Summary` property contains all the data related to profiling the call.
+Finally, the static method `Profiler::execute` allows you to retrieve both the result of a callback execution and its profiling data.
+It returns a `ProfiledResult` instance, where the `result` property contains the callback’s return value, and the `summary` property holds the profiling metrics collected during the call.

 ```php
 use Bakame\Aide\Profiler\Profiler;